Do Go On - 334 - Pan Am Flight 73

 Yeah, that's right.

-Like why do they bother teaching handwriting these days?
+Like, why do they bother teaching handwriting these days?

-Don't teach a kid how to attach a horse to a cart.
+I don't teach a kid how to attach a horse to a cart.

-So anyway, now there's four.
+So anyway, now there's four men.

 Yes.

-So the two original ones wearing the security outfits were brandishing guns,
+So the two original ones wearing the security outfits were brandishing guns, firing shots into the air.

-Oh, gosh.
+Oh gosh.

 It's a bit odd.

-Gunfire struck and killed two Kuwait airline staff members
+Gunfire struck and killed two Kuwait airline staff members working on an aircraft nearby.

-and flight attendants were forced to close the plane door,
+And flight attendants were forced to close.

-but luckily, Neerja was out of sight of the hijackers
+you was out of sight of the

-and relayed the hijack code to the cockpit crew,
+hijackers and relayed the hijack

-alerting them to the situation.
+alerting them to the situation

-because it's probably like especially if you're in front of the hijackers and they're saying get
+like especially if you're in front of the

-the crew out here you can't be like right hey um some hijackers here or something yeah maybe
+out here you can't be like

-hijack it hey well it's like some sort of code like oh would you like some cheese and bickies?
-Yeah.
-Yes.
+well it's like some sort of code like

 How many?